The name of this league shall be “The Friends Schools League.”

 Section 3.
 The athletic director of the home team is responsible for contacting the visiting team concerning postponement.

 Section 4.
 The result of any contest which is interrupted by weather conditions will be determined by the appropriate governing body rules.
 If sufficient play has not been completed the contest will resume from the point of interruption.
-(Check this)

 Section 5.
 Should the semifinals be postponed due to inclement weather or unforeseen circumstances, they will be scheduled for the next available day, excluding Sunday and Monday.